MarkEdmondson1234/gentelellaShiny_nopackage/README.md

 # gentelellaShiny

-This is a R [Shiny HTML Template](http://shiny.rstudio.com/articles/templates.html) version of the [gentelella bootstrap theme](https://github.com/puikinsh/gentelella).
+This is an R [Shiny HTML Template](http://shiny.rstudio.com/articles/templates.html) version of the [gentelella bootstrap theme](https://github.com/puikinsh/gentelella).

 It will eventually become a package.